Sunset Season

 Sunset Season is the debut extended play by American singer-songwriter and social media personality Conan Gray.
 It was released under Republic Records on November 16, 2018.
 Sunset Season was primarily produced by Dan Nigro and co-produced by Conan Gray, who also wrote and composed the five-track EP.
 Gray released "Idle Town", "Generation Why", and "Crush Culture" as singles.
-The EP peaked at number two on the US Heatseeker Albums chart, and at number 116 on the Billboard 200 chart.

 Background

 Gray has cited Lorde's debut album, Pure Heroine, as a major inspiration for the EP because of its small-town nostalgia.

+In October 2018, Gray began the Sunset Shows tour in support of the project.
+The tour ran until May 2019.

 In November 2019, Gray took to Twitter to celebrate the one year anniversary of the EP's release, stating "can't even begin to explain how much these five songs changed my life, so i’m not even going to try to. just. i'm happier now than i've ever been my whole entire life. so thank u."
 The tweet featured a screenshot of the EP's growth on Spotify, showing that it had gained over 145 million streams in one year.

-Sunset Shows

-To promote Sunset Season, Gray embarked on his first concert tour, Sunset Shows.
-The 2019 tour began on March 10 in Seattle and ended on April 13 in Salt Lake City after visiting 24 cities in North America.
-Norwegian singer Girl in Red served as the opening act for every show.